CuriousCod/maimai-finale-songlist-editor/README.md

 - Application has been developed and tested using Python 3.9.1
 - Install the required modules listed in the requirements.txt
-- File decryption requires key.txt containing the maimai FiNALE AES key to be placed next to the __main__.py file.'
+- File decryption requires key.txt containing the maimai FiNALE AES key to be placed next to the __main__.py file.
 - Start the application by running __main__.py

 ## Usage ##